ashish10alex/system-setup/Ubuntu-aws.md

 * Firewall

 View status of the firewall
-<b>Note<b>: on AWS you have to add rules in the security group option of the instance to allow particular trafic to and from the ports.
+<b>Note</b>: on AWS you have to add rules in the security group option of the instance to allow particular trafic to and from the ports.
 Following commands only if you have your own sever where firewall option needs to be managed via terminal

 ```